 Software and Data Availability: VirtualPlant is accessible via the website www.virtualplant.org.
 Registered users (currently > 630) store their data sets and use many tools to analyze their genomic data such as microarray experiments.
 The website does not require a password and is available for free when used for non-for-profit purposes.

+WE MAY WANT TO REVISE THIS TO REFER TO NEW REVIEW OF GRANT IN ABI AND SHORTEN OR OMIT THIS CRITIQUE OF THE PREVIOUS SUBMISSION TO PLANT GENOME)

 Plant Genome Application IOS-1025989: TRMS “Cross species network inference: From models to crops” (January 26, 2010): In a prior NSF Plant Genome application, we proposed to build tools to infer networks in newly sequenced or under-analyzed species and to generate experimental data for them.
 The tools proposed in this current NSF ABI grant application constitute the computational portion only of the proposal that was previously submitted to NSF Plant Genome, which was ranked highly meritorious, but not funded.
 All six reviewers of the previous Plant Genome application noted that the Cross Species Network Inference (NNI) tools were important, timely and would be of benefit to the entire plant community.
 Below are excerpts of reviewer comments related to this point.